How do your patients feel about you, your practice and your practitioners?

 They assume that their clients are finding them through client referrals, only to see their appointment calendars get empty when they stop advertising on Google.

-Companies of all sizes make assumptions about their clients.
+Companies of all sizes in Edmonton make assumptions about their clients.
 Instead of taking a guess, let’s take a scientific approach.
 One of the best ways to learn about your clients is simply to ask them using survey research, or a patient survey.